Edgar Allan Poe: Influence

 During his lifetime, Poe was mostly recognized as a literary critic.
-Fellow critic James Russell Lowell called him "the most discriminating, philosophical, and fearless critic upon imaginative works who has written in America", suggesting—rhetorically—that he occasionally used prussic acid instead of ink.
-Poe's caustic reviews earned him the reputation of being a "tomahawk man".
-A favorite target of Poe's criticism was Boston's acclaimed poet Henry Wadsworth Longfellow, who was often defended by his literary friends in what was later called "The Longfellow War".
+The vast majority of Edgar Allan Poe's writings are nonfictional.
+Contemporary critic James Russell Lowell called him, "the most discriminating, philosophical, and fearless critic upon imaginative works who has written in America," suggesting—rhetorically—that he occasionally used prussic acid instead of ink.
+Poe's often caustic reviews earned him the reputation of being a "tomahawk man".
+One target of Poe's criticism was Boston's acclaimed poet Henry Wadsworth Longfellow, who was defended by his friends, literary and otherwise, in what was later called, "The Longfellow War".
 Poe accused Longfellow of "the heresy of the didactic", writing poetry that was preachy, derivative, and thematically plagiarized.
 Poe correctly predicted that Longfellow's reputation and style of poetry would decline, concluding, "We grant him high qualities, but deny him the Future".

-Poe was also known as a writer of fiction and became one of the first American authors of the 19th century to become more popular in Europe than in the United States.
-Poe is particularly respected in France, in part due to early translations by Charles Baudelaire.
+Poe became known as the creator of a type of fiction that was difficult to categorize and nearly impossible to imitate.
+He was one of the first American authors of the 19th century to become more popular in Europe than in the United States.
+Poe was particularly esteemed in France, in part due to early translations of his work by Charles Baudelaire.
 Baudelaire's translations became definitive renditions of Poe's work in Continental Europe.

-Poe's early detective fiction tales featuring C. Auguste Dupin laid the groundwork for future detectives in literature.
+Poe's early mystery tales featuring the detective, C. Auguste Dupin, though not numerous, laid the groundwork for similar characters that would eventually become famous throughout the world.
 Sir Arthur Conan Doyle said, "Each [of Poe's detective stories] is a root from which a whole literature has developed....
 Where was the detective story until Poe breathed the breath of life into it?"
-The Mystery Writers of America have named their awards for excellence in the genre the "Edgars".
-Poe's work also influenced science fiction, notably Jules Verne, who wrote a sequel to Poe's novel The Narrative of Arthur Gordon Pym of Nantucket called An Antarctic Mystery, also known as The Sphinx of the Ice Fields.
-Science fiction author H. G. Wells noted, "Pym tells what a very intelligent mind could imagine about the south polar region a century ago".
+The Mystery Writers of America have named their awards for excellence in the mystery genre "The Edgars".
+Poe's work also influenced writings that would eventually come to be called "science fiction", notably the works of Jules Verne, who wrote a sequel to Poe's novel The Narrative of Arthur Gordon Pym of Nantucket called An Antarctic Mystery, also known as The Sphinx of the Ice Fields.
+And as the author H. G. Wells noted, "Pym tells what a very intelligent mind could imagine about the south polar region a century ago".
 In 2013, The Guardian cited Pym as one of the greatest novels ever written in the English language, and noted its influence on later authors such as Doyle, Henry James, B. Traven, and David Morrell.